w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > “the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.”[^8]

-Information is physical, claims Landauer: it is subject to physical constraints.[^9] Likewise, the physical systems we call living organisms are subject to informational constraints.
+Information is physical, claims Landauer: it is subject to physical constraints.[^9] Likewise, the physical systems we call organisms are subject to informational constraints.
 The fundamental unit of terrestrial biology — which, as Bach[^10] and Brenner[^11] point out, looks quite like a self-replicating Turing machine, replete with read/write head and finite tape — is a vector for simultaneous spatial and temporal information transfer.
 Although plant cell identity seems primarily a result of location rather than lineage, Scheres reports:

 > “...ancestral or neighboring cells can determine the fate of a given cell.”[^12]

-Rosen says the *future* can too, by virtue of the cell’s internal model of its environment (a very primitive one, to be clear, but one which has proven remarkably resilient):
+Rosen says the *future* can too:

 > “...a predictive model serves precisely to pull the future into the present.”[^1]

 To stand McLuhan[^13] on his head: maybe the message has hijacked the medium, encoding a strategy for self-regulation and self-replication via exploitation of negentropy.
 Or maybe that's not right and some model nobody has conceived of yet would better serve us.
-Some derivations, which seem possible in principle or in the presence of privileged information, may remain infeasible simply due to insufficiently developed methods; Jonas and Kording, for instance, have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure.[^14] But some models, despite yielding equally useful (if not equal) results, may truly be impossible to reconcile by any formal means.
+Some derivations, apparently possible in principle, may remain infeasible only because the appropriate methods have yet to be developed; Jonas and Kording, for instance, have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure.[^14] But some models, which may produce equally useful (if not entirely equal) results, may truly be impossible to reconcile by formal means.

 ---